Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 Next, you will need to add a backing board for the window plug.
-The backing board will give support to the plugs and at the same time add mass which is good for sound reduction.
+The backing board will give support to the plugs and at the same time add mass which is good for noise reduction.

 Once the plug is fixed and it produces the desired results, it is prudent to maintain part of it or even all of it in place instead of making it removable.

 To do this, you need to fill in the edges and this will also enhance the soundproofing effect.
-It must be noted that window plugs will block sound but will also block light from entering your home.
+It must be noted that window plugs will block noise but will also block light from entering your home.

 Also, covering your beautiful window may take out the aesthetic features of the window.
 For this reason, some may argue that a window plug is not the best solution for soundproofing windows.

-But of course, the comfort and relief that you get from traffic noise and other outside sounds are worth it.
+But of course, the comfort and relief that you get from blocking traffic noise and other outside sounds are worth it.